LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	15 : prescribe the value of the parallel velocity, scaled with B\_average/B\_local
     |	16 : prescribe the average value of the parallel velocity MOMPAR(,,1) specifies the parallel velocity in m.s^-1`
     |	17 : leakage option for parallel momentum, MOMPAR(,,1) specifies the leakage factor, α in Γ`_loss` = α C`_s,a` m`_a` n`_a` u`_a`
+    |	18 : reads parallel velocity profile in units of m.s^-1` from the specified file in MOM\_FN.
+If MOMPAR(,,2) > 0 the profile is scaled so the maximum parallel velocity is given by MOMPAR(,,1) in m.s^-1`..
+Only available for E and W boundaries.
+    |	19 : reads the momentum fllux profile from MOM\_FN in units of m^-2`.s.s^-1`..
+This has to be used in combination with BCCON = 1, 28, 30 and BCENI = 15.
+Only available for E and W boundaries.
+    |	20 : reads the Mach number from the MOM\_FN file.
+Velocity is calculated with the temperature at the boundary and γ\_i = 1.
+Only available for E and W boundaries.
+    |	21 : reads the parallel velocity gradient from the MOM\_FN file in units of s^-1`..
+If MOMPAR(,,2) > 0 the profile is scaled so the maximum parallel velocity gradient is given by MOMPAR(,,1).
+Only available for E and W boundaries.